Gera Gera Po Song: Live performances

 Prior to its release, King Cream Soda performed "Gera Gera Po" at the 2014 Game Fan in Fukuoka festival at Canal City Hakata (stage area pictured 2016).

 Ahead of the CD single's release, King Cream Soda performed "Gera Gera Po" in late March 2014 at Canal City Hakata for Game Fan in Fukuoka, a video game-centered festival.
 Accompanied by a Yo-kai Watch-themed stamp rally, the band represented Level-5 at the event.
 According to a reporter for Famitsu, King Cream Soda resonated particularly well with the younger audience, who danced and sang along.
 Upon the single's release, the band gave live performances on music shows such as Music Station.
 In October 2014, King Cream Soda starred together with Dream5 on the boy band SMAP's titular program, SMAP×SMAP.
 The formermost performed "Gera Gera Po" together with the members of SMAP, who wore a toy of the DX Yo-kai Watch Type-Zeroshiki, a watch used by the protagonist in the series.
-A few days after, King Cream Soda sang "Gera Gera Po", "Yo-kai Excercise No. 1", and the follow-up "Matsuribayashi de Gera Gera Po" at a collaborative event between Yo-kai Watch and McDonald's Japan, where they greeted and shook hands with younger fans of the series.
+A few days after, King Cream Soda sang "Gera Gera Po", "Yo-kai Exercise No. 1", and the follow-up "Matsuribayashi de Gera Gera Po" at a collaborative event between Yo-kai Watch and McDonald's Japan, where they greeted and shook hands with younger fans of the series.
 They reprised "Gera Gera Po" at the test screening for Yo-kai Watch: The Movie on December 14.

 King Cream Soda were invited to appear at the 65th Kōhaku Uta Gassen on New Year's Eve 2014, an annual music special hosted by NHK.
 They appeared at a special segment, "Arashi Meets Yo-kai Watch", alongside Dream5 and the boy band Arashi; the latter were introduced with Yo-kai Watch-inspired nicknames, such as Shōnyan for Sho Sakurai in reference to Jibanyan.
-After Dream5 sang "Yo-kai Excercise No. 1" and Arashi their self-titled debut single, the three groups united to perform "Gera Gera Po" and its choreography.
+After Dream5 sang "Yo-kai Exercise No. 1" and Arashi their self-titled debut single, the three groups united to perform "Gera Gera Po" and its choreography.
 King Cream Soda performed their third single "Gerappo Dance Train" and "Gera Gera Po" at the Saitama Super Arena for Animelo Summer Live in August 2015.
 The band wore golden yellow outfits; to match, members of the audience changed their glow sticks to the same color.
 On December 25, 2015, King Cream Soda performed "Gera Gera Po" and "Yo-kai Exercise No. 1" with female idol group Momoiro Clover Z for Anime Kōhaku Uta Gassen, an in-person event hosted by Nippon Broadcasting.
 Six days later on New Year's Eve, the band reprised the song for the 66th NHK Kōhaku Uta Gassen, which marked their second consecutive appearance.
 They again appeared for a special segment, "Anime Kōhaku", which was dedicated to music from anime.
 (Note: Despite similar naming and timing, NHK's Anime Kōhaku and Nippon Broadcasting's Anime Kōhaku Uta Gassen are unrelated events.)